Policies

 Student Behavior

-All Penn students and their guests are expected to adhere to requests made by any University team member performing their duties (including House Directors, House Faculty, RA, GRA, desk staff, custodial or Facilities staff, or Residential Services staff).
+All Penn students and their guests are expected to adhere to requests made by any University team member performing their duties (including House Directors, House staff, House Faculty, RA, desk staff, custodial or Facilities staff, Residential Services staff, or Division of Public Safety or Allied staff).

 Residents are expected to provide honest and accurate information in their interactions with University team members.